sibilawrence1987/sibilawrence1987.github.io/_posts/2026-09-06-azure-reservation-savingsplan.md

 **Phase 1: Reserve Stable Production Workloads**

-Production environments are typically the safest candidates for reservations because they:
+Production environments are typically the safest candidates for reservations because they: Operate continuously, have predictable resource consumption, and are less likely to be decommissioned unexpectedly

-Operate continuously
-Have predictable resource consumption
-Are less likely to be decommissioned unexpectedly

-Examples include:

-Production Application Servers
-Database Servers
-AKS Production Node Pools
-Shared Infrastructure Services
-Domain Controllers
+Examples include: Production application servers, database servers, AKS production node pools, shared infrastructure services, and domain controllers.

 These workloads generally deliver the highest reservation utilization and the most predictable savings.